Topics covered: Nervous System 2

 Does the nucleus participate in the, in what way would the nucleus participate?

 The geometry of that cell body there has some effect on the electrical properties and all that, but if you think about the timescales.
 How often do neurons fire?
 At a frequency often of about a millisecond.
 So, that means everything I've just old you, this complex integration problem is occurring within a millisecond.
 The processes in the nucleus that I think about typically of transcription and translation and all that are operating several orders of magnitude more slowly than that.
 You know, they'll operate, even in the best of circumstances, at seconds, and often at more than that, minutes before you could get transcription and translation and stuff like that going.
 So, the nucleus, I think, for the most part, better get its act together by producing stuff and getting it out to the periphery, but probably through the expression of the genome can't do much in a relevant millisecond or so.

 But I wouldn't be shocked if some neurobiologist knows better than I do that nucleoli do something.
 I mean there are many cleaver things that are going on.
-I'm sure a cell hasn't wasted anything, but with respect to the operations we've talked about probably not.
+I'm sure a cell has wasted anything, but with respect to the operations we've talked about probably not.

 If we had more time I would draw the circuit that you use to integrate complex functions in calculus, but not having much time I'm going to just go for a much simpler circuit here.

 There's a reflex.
 Let's at least get that going, OK?
 What happens is when I tap there above your patella, here's your kneecap here, there's a sensory neuron.

-This is a reflex.
 It doesn't need to go up to your brain.
 You don't need to think a lot about it.
 And it goes into the spinal column here into the dorsal root ganglia.
 This is a cross-section.

 I sense, I send one sensory signal up into the spinal cord, there's an excitatory positive synapse onto a motor neuron, this motor neuron fires and contracts my muscle so I go back.

 At the same time, this guy makes another synapse, a positive excitatory synapse on a little cell that is an interneuron, that's an intermediate neuron.
 That intermediate neuron makes a synapse on a second motor neuron, but this is an inhibitory synapse.

 That motor neuron sends its process out and is affecting the opposite muscle.
 So now what happens?

 And the signal goes back to my spinal cord.
 The sensory neuron causes one motor neuron, directly by firing on it, to contract.
 It causes an interneuron to fire that inhibits the opposite motor neuron.
 What happens if you inhibit the opposite motor neuron?
 You relax the contraction, or you at least don't contract the opposite muscle.

 That's about it.
 Presumably, everything else that goes on in daily life is basically the same thing.
 This is probably what eating lunch is like, falling in love is like and things like that, although the details remain to be worked out for exactly how that stuff works.
 There is a large collection of, I give you the simple examples because obviously we don't know a lot of the complex examples.
 There is a lot more to this.

 If had time in the course we could go into what's known about more circuits.
 I joke.
 We know about the circuits that help you see vision, that allow you to pick up signals in your retina, transmit them back and reconstruct things with positive and negative signals that allow you to see a straight line, for example, and recognize a straight line.

 And there are patterns of cells that send positive signals and negative signals, and when you integrate them you can get a signal if and only if there's a straight line at this angle in your visual field.

 And then some of the drugs you may know work by affecting these neurotransmitters.
 Prozac and the general class of selective serotonin reuptake inhibitors.
 Prozac effects a specific process with a neurotransmitter.